Hi,

 Find whatever version is comfortable for you at that moment.

-Let's bring our hands underneath the side of the thighs,
+Let's bring our hands underneath the side of the thighs and just help the legs back together and knees together Bring your feet onto the mat.

-Just pushing yourself with the hand that lands on the floor into a seated position.
+Just pushing yourself with the hand that lands on the floor.

 Let's move our little props aside.

-Actually we might want to keep one of these,
+We might want to keep one of these.

 And this is a forward fold.